JustinCosta10/MageTaskCLI/README.md

 mage add "task description" day time
 ```
 Without path Install:
+Must be in src folder of project file to use.
 To use the Mage Task Manager, you can use the following commands:

 ```bash